Academic Skills

 ---|---|---|

-Exam preparation and active revision | This workshop will provide you with techniques and resources for effective exam taking.
-Through interactive activities, you will reflect on your study approaches and discover a range of study strategies. | 1 Aug Repeated on: 18 Sept 16 Oct |
+Successful exam preparation with early revision | Get started early with techniques and resources for effective exam taking.
+Through interactive activities, you will reflect on your preparation approaches and discover a range of active study strategies. | 13 Mar |

 Translating study skills into employability skills | Skills such as research, critical thinking, teamwork, time and project management, communication and writing do equip you for job seeking and are highly valued by employers.
-This session examines the critical skills you develop through tertiary study and explores how to rethink these skills for job seeking. | 8 Aug |
+This session examines the critical skills you develop through tertiary study and explores how to rethink these skills for job seeking. | 20 Mar |

 Upcoming events in study skills